Udder health during the dry period

 Reducing the risk of infection early in the dry period

 - One of the main factors involved in determining dry off success is the amount of milk the cows are still producing during the dry period.
 The aim is to decrease milk yield to less than 33 lbs.
 This can be achieved through a timely reduction of concentrates and by reducing energy and protein content in the feed (i.e. feeding more fibrous roughage such as hay or haylage).
-For more information about the settings in the T4C management program, please refer to Figure 4.
+For more information about the settings in the T4C management program.